-Prerequisite: DRE 098 or satisfactory test scores
+Prerequisite: DRE 098 or College-ready English Placement

 This course is an introduction to the field of outdoor leadership, its theories, techniques and educational principles.
 Topics include the historical and philosophical foundations of leadership, the dynamics of group interaction and team building.
 Upon completion, students should be able to clearly articulate the evolution of the outdoor leader and build a personal outdoor leadership philosophy.